priyada7/EDGIE/README.md

 # EDGIE
 This repository contains code that simulates the impacts of electric vehicles, heat pumps, and heat-pump water heaters on the distribution grid.
+It also includes a vehicle-to-home strategy to reduce the peak demand.

 --------------------------------------------------------